zhangzheheng12345/Lightest/README.md

 All the defined tests will be automatically run because auto registration is supported.

+Uncaught errors thrown out by test will automically be caught by Lightest, and the current test will be terminated and set to failed.
+Lightest will also adds an uncaught error to test data.
+Error details in form of `const char*` and `const std::exception&` can be obtained by Lightest, while for other forms, Lightest will mark them as `Unknown type error`.

 ### Assertion macros

 Use `REQ(actual, operator, expected)` to compare the actual value and the expected value.
 If the assertion fails, it'll output the actual value and the expected value.